 - a display ban of tobacco products and e-cigarettes in sales outlets (does not apply to tobacco stores where products may not be visible from outside the store);

-- handing tobacco products to a person under the age of 18 is prohibited, as is the import and possession of tobacco products for persons under the age of 18;
+- selling or otherwise supplied or passing tobacco products or nicotine-containing liquids to a person under the age of 18 is prohibited, as is the import and possession of tobacco or nicotine-containing products for persons under the age of 18;

-- the sale of tobacco products is prohibited, for example, at day-care centers, schools and educational institutes and their outdoor areas;
+- the sale of tobacco or nicotine-containing products is prohibited, for example, at day-care centers, schools and educational institutes and their outdoor areas;

-- all kind of marketing of tobacco products is prohibited.
+- all kind of marketing of tobacco or nicotine-containing products is prohibited.

 Towards a smoke-free future